Library Hours. A complete list of our hours is here.

 The Bluebook (20th ed.), REFERENCE KF245 .B58.

 Understanding and Mastering the Bluebook: A Guide for Students and Practitioners, REFERENCE KF245 .B37 2007 and 3rd floor KF245 .B37 2010.

 Prince’s Bieber Dictionary of Legal Abbreviations: A Reference Guide for Attorneys, Legal Secretaries, Paralegals, and Law Students, REFERENCE KF246 .B46 2009; older edition on 3rd floor, KF246 .P73 2006.

 Legal Research in a Nutshell, RESERVE KF240 .C54 2013, older 3rd floor KF240 .C54 2010.

 Legal Research: How to Find & Understand the Law, REFERENCE KF240 .E35 2009.

 Basic Legal Research: Tools and Strategies, RESERVE KF240 .S585 2012, older on 3rd floor KF240 .S66 2009.

 The Legal Research and Writing Handbook: A Basic Approach for Paralegals (6th ed.), REFERENCE KF240 .Y45 2012.

-Note to Instructors: If you are an instructor of paralegal students who would like to schedule a tour for your students, please contact Cattleya Concepcion, the Reference & Faculty Services Librarian.
+Note to Instructors: If you are an instructor of paralegal students who would like to schedule a tour for your students, please contact Cattleya Concepcion, Faculty & Web Services Librarian.
 If you have questions about our resources, rules, or policies, please contact Melanie Knapp, Head of Reference & Instructional Services.